Selection Sort

 http://papugi.demensdeum.repl.co/

-However, this universal computing machine can be used to implement any algorithm, which was used by British intelligence, hiring Turing and allowing to create a “Bombe” machine for decrypting German messages during the Second World War.
+However, this universal computing machine can be used to implement any algorithm, which is what British intelligence took advantage of by hiring Turing and allowing him to create the “Bombe” machine to decipher German messages during World War II.

-The following is an example of OOP modeling a single-tape calculator in Dart, based on the original document.
+The following is an OOP simulation of a single-tape computer in Dart, based on the original document.

-The Turing machine consists of a tape divided into sections, each section contains a symbol, symbols can be read or written.
-Film class example:
+A Turing machine consists of a film divided into sections, each section contains a symbol, the symbols can be read or written.
+An example of a film class:

 final _map = Map<int, String>();